-On the moon, there's no air to breathe, no breezes to make the flags planted there by the Apollo missions flutter.
+On the moon, there's no air to breathe, no breezes to make the flags planted there by the Apollo astronauts flutter.
 However, there is a very, very thin layer of gases on the lunar surface that can almost be called an atmosphere.
 Technically, it's considered an exosphere.

 One of the sources for the moon's atmosphere is outgassing, the release of gases from the lunar interior, usually due to radioactive decay.
 Outgassing events may also occur during moonquakes.
 After being released, lighter gases escape into space almost immediately.
 Outgassing replenishes the tenuous atmosphere.

 The impact of sunlight, the solar wind and micrometeorites hitting the moon's surface can also release gases that were buried in the lunar soil — a process called sputtering.
 These gases either fly off into space or bounce along the lunar surface.
 Sputtering may explain how water ice collected in lunar craters.
 Comets hitting the moon may have left some water molecules on the surface.
 Some of the molecules then accumulated in dark polar craters, forming beds of solid ice that some scientists and engineers have discussed mining for future human explorers.

 The dust and atmosphere can have serious consequences for astronauts planning to travel to the moon.
 Moondust stripped Apollo spacesuits threadbare.
 Understanding the material floating in the lunar atmosphere should help space exploration programs to design the next generation of spacesuits and lunar equipment.

 Ultraviolet sunlight affects the released gases by ejecting electrons, which gives them an electrical charge that can cause the particles to levitate more than a mile into the sky.
 At night, the opposite occurs.
 Atoms receive electrons from the solar wind and settle back down near the surface.